Jeremie-Beucler/PCBS_spider_bias/README.md

 ### What I still got to learn

 I still have a lot to learn.
-For instance, I didn't used Expyriment in the most efficient way (I basically recoded the TouchScreenButtonBox as I didn't manage to use it whith a Canva object, and I didn't use the *"move"* function to move the stimuli).
+For instance, I didn't used Expyriment in the most efficient way (I basically recoded the `TouchScreenButtonBox` as I didn't manage to use it whith a `Canva` object, and I didn't use the `move` function to move the stimuli).
 Also, my code could have been shorter and clearer.

 In the future, I would like to start using *R* for statistics and get familiarized with Matlab.
 I also intend to deepen my knowledge in Python - finishing Automatetheboringstuff would be a pretty good start!